Who We Are

 As the need for more efficient methods emerged during the 1980s, we developed the APTICOM assessment system, a self-timing and self-scoring computerized assessment system for low-readers and individuals with negative test-taking experiences.
 Nearly a decade later we introduced APTICOM’s Spanish language version, which has been used by thousands of employment and training programs, secondary schools, community colleges, correctional facilities, and hospitals throughout the country.

-Vocational Research Interest Inventory is another trusted tool.
+Vocational Research Interest Inventory is another trusted assessment tool.
 This paper and pencil vocational interest inventory is available in both English (VRII) and Spanish (IIIV).

 In 1996 we introduced CareerScope, which was a self-administered software version of the APTICOM interest inventory and aptitude battery.
 We continue to enhance this product based on best practices and user needs, and in 2009, we made it available online to improve delivery and access.
 CareerScope’s recommendations have helped millions establish education and work goals, and select the most appropriate education and training programs.